 Bird Bowl defines the perfect happy medium for serious bowlers and recreational bowlers.
 Serious bowlers look for the right lanes, length and light.
 Recreational bowlers look for a fun atmosphere.
 Bird Bowl has both.
 Each night they have different specials like Customer Appreciation Night, College Night and Ladies Night.
 The music blaring across the 60 lanes and the neon lights give off a club vibe without the club bouncer for underagers.

 iPic Theaters are not your ordinary theaters, unless your ordinary theaters have overly large seats decorated with blankets and pillows.
 But if so, please tell us where you live.
 Waiters tend to you throughout the movie, taking food and drink orders.
 Imagine watching a movie at home, in bed, and your mom brings you all your heart’s (or in this case, stomach’s) desires.
 While your 21+ friends sip on cocktails during the movie, you can sip on mocktails: All the flavor, none of the over-age juice.

 3. Design District

-Strictly for window-shopping and Instagramming, the Design District rivals strutting down Fifth Ave.
+Strictly for window-shopping and Instagramming, the Design District rivals strutting down Fifth Ave filled with murals and street art.
 The awe-inspiring art deco style of the district gives you something to spend hours admiring, even if you’re not Ted Mosby, Architect.
 Window-shop at your faves like Louis, Fendi, Givenchy and Miu Miu.

 4. Miami Beach